Just like tax records, documents for homeschooling are a necessary evil.

 If you immunize your children, have these records on file.
 There is no secret to immunization records.
 Your pediatrician or family care provider has cards available to make documentation easy and efficient.

 Have a couple of copies on hand in case the original gets misplaced.
 In the event that your child returns to public school, immunization records must be current and readily accessible.
 Of course, there are exceptions when it comes to immunizations and school officials should be willing to work with you no matter what your stance.

 School Documents – The Legal Stuff

 Keep copies of any paperwork that your state requires in order to legally homeschool your child.
-A copy of the declaration of intent sent to the school district, homeschool registration forms, and a brief summary of curriculum may be needed.
+A copy of the declaration of intent sent to the school district, homeschool registration forms, and a brief summary of the curriculum may be needed.
 These are documents required by your state – just in case your homeschool is audited or your child returns to public school.